andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 The difficulty comes when cron is used to execute tasks which rely on the Rails application.
 It's easy to make use of cron for this, because we call the `rails runner` command to invoke a method on a class.

-On a small app, this approach may be fine, but when scaling there are some serious drawbacks.
+On a small app, this approach may be fine, but when scaling up there are some serious drawbacks.

 Whenever we use `rails runner`, we're launching a completely separate instance of the application.
 Let's say your Rails app typically uses around 200MB of memory.
 To allow for some growth, we provision a server with 512MB of memory.
 If you schedule a cron job, the server's memory usage will temporarily spike to to 400MB.

 This might not even be noticed at first.